From The Blog

 Townsend firmly supports the philosophy of the current and previous developers that everything about Kiawah should be first class.
 “Financial guys like me are sometimes all about the numbers, but even in tough times, the developers have always wanted to take quality up a notch rather than be guided strictly by numbers,” he said.

 Although officially retired, Townsend continues to work for Kiawah Partners on retainer.
 He participates in operations and strategy, Kiawah Island Club management, and serves on the boards of The Settlement and Cassique as well as the KICA board.
 His longevity provides a consistent link to the past.

 When not working, Townsend can be found cooking and gardening at his home on Edisto Island, or hunting, shooting sporting clays, or joining his sons in a golf foursome (as the weak link, he noted).
 He has served on the boards of the United Way, Boy Scouts, Habitat for Humanity, and the Barrier Islands Free Medical Clinic, for which he is currently board vice chair.

 Some KICA members have questioned the need or advisability of the developer having a permanent seat on the KICA board, which is granted by the KICA covenants.
-The chief contributions of a developer director are to help board members understand the original vision of Kiawah development and help keep it on track, and to provide the only continuous link on a board with frequent turnover.
+Townsend’s chief contributions are to help board members understand the original vision of Kiawah development and help keep it on track, and to provide the only continuous link on a board with frequent turnover.
 The institutional knowledge Townsend contributes is invaluable.